who-knows-inc/KEA_DAT_DevOps_2024_Autumn/combined_course_markdown.md

 ---

-# Big Bang Deployment

-Deploying the entire application at once.

-*Why do you think it's called that?*

-*What problems could occur with this approach?*
+# Goal: Deploying with zero downtime

+Discuss in pairs/groups.

+*How would you achieve it?*

 ---